Tripadvisor's app, and more than 100 others, have just been blocked in China - Local News 8

 In a statement Tuesday, the Cyberspace Administration of China said it had removed 105 apps it considered to be “illegal,” including that of the US travel giant.

 Most of the platforms belonged to local Chinese firms, and it was not immediately clear why Tripadvisor — which features reviews of hotels and holiday destinations — was caught up in the crackdown.
-The Massachusetts-based company did not immediately respond to a request for comment.
+The Massachusetts-based company said in a statement that it was “not in a position to comment at this time.”

 As of Tuesday afternoon, Tripadvisor’s website was still accessible in China.